Division of Research

 Does My Project Need HRPP/IRB Review?

-First, the investigator must determine if the project meets the federal definition of “research” and, if so, then determine if the project includes human subjects.
+First, it must be evaluated if the project meets the federal definition of “research” and, if so, then determine if the project includes human subjects.

 Brown’s Human Research Protection Program (HRPP) team, which supports the Institutional Review Board (IRB), provides self-assessment resources for students and researchers to use to determine if a project requires HRPP or IRB review, including downloadable tools and checklists; a step-by-step decision chart; and a comprehensive comparison table.